Skip to main content

 However, depending on which loan program you qualify for and choose, you may be able to buy the same home with a 3.5% down payment, or a down payment of $10,500.

 Communication with your lender is key to finding the right mortgage to fit your individual financial needs.
-With a variety of loan types available, it is even possible to qualify for a zero down payment mortgage if you meet the applicable criteria for approval.
+With a variety of loan types available, it is even possible to qualify for a zero-down payment mortgage if you meet the applicable criteria for approval.

-Benefits of Larger Down Payment
+Benefits of a Larger Down Payment

 If it is within your means to put down a larger down payment, you may receive huge benefits, including: